About Me

 I believe that we all have our own inner wisdom which can guide us – even if we need some help getting in touch with it.
 My own experiences with discovering my own identities, and learning to meet myself with radical acceptance and compassion, inform the way I work today.

 I had a diverse background in startups and creative industries, before making a career change in 2019 to train as an intimacy coach.
-Human relationships and sexuality had become an increasingly important inquiry for me.
+Human relationships and sexuality had become an important inquiry for me and I was feeling a strong pull to involve my working life in this process too.

 I still consider myself to be on a long journey of disentangling myself from patriarchal, cisheteronormative attitudes and ideas, and I feel keenly aware of how the stories we grow up learning about relationships have such a huge impact on our lives.
-I bring this awareness, along with my training and experience in working with sexuality and relationships, into my therapeutic work.
+I bring this awareness, along with my experience working with sexuality and relationships, into my work today.

 I chose to train in Psychosynthesis and transpersonal psychology partly because it considers the spiritual to be a vital part of human experience.
 Spiritual experience can include anything that connects you to something bigger than yourself – whether that’s nature, creativity, human relationship, a sense of purpose, a specific tradition or faith, or something else altogether.
 My own practice is within a non-dual tradition which continually teaches me to reverently honour the full range of human experience with radical self-acceptance.

-My first qualification was in relationship and intimacy coaching in a closely-related approach, and I include the tools and knowledge from this in my therapy practice.
+My first qualification was in relationship and intimacy coaching in a closely-related approach, and I include the tools and knowledge from this in my therapy practice too.

 “The curious paradox is that when I accept myself just as I am, then I can change.”